andreibujaki/GatelessGateSharp/README.md

 The minimum requirements for the miner are as follows:

-* Graphics card(s) with the AMD GCN architecture and/or the NVIDIA Maxwell and Pascal architectures.
+* Graphics card(s) with the AMD GCN architecture and/or the NVIDIA Maxwell and Pascal architectures.*
 * 64-bit Windows operating system.
+* [AMD Radeon Software Adrenalin Edition 17.12.2](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.1.1-Release-Notes.aspx) or [18.1.1](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-17.12.2-Release-Notes.aspx) for AMD graphics cards.**

-Please note that the current focus of the project is on AMD and this program has been tested mostly against [AMD Radeon Software Adrenalin Edition 17.12.2](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.1.1-Release-Notes.aspx) and [18.1.1](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-17.12.2-Release-Notes.aspx).
-Other drivers may or may not work.
-For the best performance, please **turn off AMD CrossFire, if applicable, and choose Compute for GPU Workload in Radeon Settings.**
+* The current focus of the project is on AMD.

+** For the best performance, please **turn off AMD CrossFire, if applicable, and choose Compute for GPU Workload in Radeon Settings.

 ![Screen Shot](https://i.imgur.com/TNIBhCa.png)